reviewboard/reviewboard/docs/manual/glossary.rst

 .. glossary::

+   CI
+   Continuous Integration
+       A development process where commits are integrated frequently, and automated builds and tests are triggered for each commit.

    Context Diff
        A type of :term:`diff file` that represents changes to a file using before/after sections.
 These are not well supported by